 Uswitch services are provided at no cost to you, but we may receive a commission from the companies we refer you to.

-Fast and reliable business broadband is essential to the success of many modern businesses.
-And with more companies now being run from home, and video calls now just as common as in-person meetings, a good business broadband connection has never been more crucial.
+Fast and reliable business broadband is essential to the success of most modern businesses.
+And with more companies now being run remotely, a good business broadband connection has never been more vital.

-If you run a business from home, or are thinking of setting one up, it's a good idea to get a business broadband connection rather than relying on just your home broadband service.
+If you run a business from home, or are thinking of starting up, it's a good plan to get a business broadband connection rather than relying on your current home broadband service.

-In addition to giving you a number of added benefits (which we'll go through below), home broadband isn't really designed to run a business with.
-In fact, some providers include it in their T&Cs that home broadband must not be used for business or professional purposes (so be sure to check that you're using yours in the right way.
+As well as giving you a number of added benefits, which we'll go through below, home broadband isn't really designed to be used to run a business.
+In fact, some business Wi-Fi providers include it in their T&Cs that home broadband must not be used for business or professional purposes.
+So be sure to check that you're using yours in the right way.

-If you have office space, then business broadband is a must, and both can be claimed back as business expenses on your company's taxes.
-This guide will explore the most important things to consider when choosing a business broadband package.
+If you have an office space, business broadband is a must.
+And it can be claimed back as a business expense on your company taxes.

 |Package||Broadband speed||Contract length|